Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T: Acknowledgements

-Figures \ref{FigS11} and \ref{FigS12} show a comparison of the magnetic-field variations of $A$ extracted from low-$T$ and high-$T$ fits to $\rho_{xx}$ on samples $\#18$ and $\#19$, respectively, for each of the angles $\theta$ investigated here.
+Figures \ref{FigS13} and \ref{FigS14} show the magnetic-field variations of $A$ extracted here for sample $\#18$ at angles 4.2~$^\circ\leq\theta\leq44.4^\circ$ and sample $\#19$ at angles 0~$^\circ\leq\theta\leq46.3^\circ$, respectively.
 Similar results are obtained for samples $\#18$ and $\#19$.
+At low angles $\theta<20^\circ$, the alternative low-temperature fits, for which a deviation - due to the cyclotron-motion effect - of $A$ towards negative values is induced beyond $H_m$ are also shown in the panels (a) and (b).
 For angles $\theta >20~^\circ$, no cyclotron motion is detected and the two types of fits give similar results.
+These graphs show small hysteresis loops in the variation of $A$, which are the consequence of the small loops observed in the variation of $\rho_{xx}$.

-Figure \ref{FigS13} shows the magnetic-field variation of the residual resistivity $\rho_0$ extracted for sample $\#18$ from low-$T$ and high-$T$ fits to $\rho_{xx}$ for angles $\theta<20~^\circ$ and from low-$T$ fits to $\rho_{xx}$ for angles $\theta>20~^\circ$.
-A jump in the residual resistivity occurs at the metamagnetic transition as previously reported in \cite{Knafo2019_a,Knafo2021a_a,Knebel2024_a}.
-For $\theta<20^\circ$, $\rho_0$ increases in high fields due to the cyclotron-motion effect, whose signatures are not observed for $\theta>20~^\circ$.
+Figure \ref{FigS15} shows the magnetic-field variation of the residual resistivity $\rho_0$ extracted for samples $\#18$ at angles 4.2~$^\circ\leq\theta\leq44.4^\circ$ and sample $\#19$ at angles 0~$^\circ\leq\theta\leq46.3^\circ$.
+Similar results are obtained for samples $\#18$ and $\#19$.
+A jump in the residual resistivity occurs at the metamagnetic transition as previously reported in \cite{Knafo2019s,Knafo2021as,Knebel2024s}.
+For $\theta<20^\circ$, $\rho_0$ increases in high fields due to a contribution from the cyclotron-motion effect, whose signatures are not observed for $\theta>20~^\circ$.